 The Hallam-ICS North Carolina office recently had the rare opportunity to teach young girls what it is like to be an engineer.
 We hosted Brownie Troop 803 for a morning filled with mainly electrical safety tips, tricks, and of course play dough.
 Let’s be honest, electrical is the most fun anyway.The young ladies learned about our office through Emily Crosby (her father, Brian Crosby, is one of us).
 Emily was thrilled to be able to show off what her dad does and learn a few things about why we love what we do.

 The morning started with a quick tour around our office.
 We couldn’t let the mechanical and controls guys be completely left out!
 The ladies heard about our CAD and Revit software, took a crash course in controls, and made their way back to the cube space to chat with the arc flash and electrical group.
 We then made our way to the conference room to watch a short video about electrical safety.
 These ladies are very sharp.
 They asked plenty of questions and answered a few of our trickier questions.
 Once the safety video was done, we started discussing how electricity flows and the ways in which different circuits are wired.
-Chris Font, our resident tinkerer, brought circuit boards, LEDs, battery packs, and more to allow the girls a hands-on experience.
+We brought in brought circuit boards, LEDs, battery packs, and more to allow the girls a hands-on experience.
 The circuit boards were passed around the table so that each one of the girls had a chance to see the wiring, lights, and batteries that made the circuit work.

 An electric magnet and a box of magnetic and non-magnetic items were used to help demonstrate the differences between conductive and non-conductive materials.
 The ladies learned that in order for the magnet to work, the circuit had to be completed by holding the button.
 Once we had a better understanding of conductive materials, it was time to break out the lemon battery.
 We had placed bolts in one end of the lemons and copper wires in the other, threw a few alligator clips between them and were ready to impress by turning on a small LED light.
 There were several “oohs” and “aahs” from the girls, us too (we are easily amused).